A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Application to the Hydrogen Storage Materials Generated Using a Large Language Model

-The training of the model emphasizes the detailed relationship between a material's composition and its storage capacity.
-Moving beyond the traditional focus on generating sequences of chemical formulas, this approach integrates the property of hydrogen storage capacity into the training data.
-This integration enhances the model's capacity to predict materials more accurately.
-The configuration of the model is tailored for this task, with an embedding size of 180, 2 attention heads, and 6 layers, which makes for a robust yet effective learning structure.
+As a result, the training of the model emphasizes the detailed relationship between a material's composition and its storage capacity.
+Such integration enhances the model's capacity to predict materials more accurately.
+The model's configuration is tailored for this task, with an embedding size of 180, 2 attention heads, and 6 layers, making for a robust yet effective learning structure.
 Furthermore, the model's vocabulary has been expanded to include numerical values, facilitating the inclusion of hydrogen storage capacity data.
-This expansion enables the representation of a wide range of chemical elements and numerals crucial for depicting material properties.
-Using this methodology, we have successfully generated 225 new materials with potential applications in hydrogen storage.
+The GPT-2 transformer model training for generating new hydrogen storage materials was conducted using the Huggingface Transformers library~\cite{huggingface}.